Characters of Holby City: Donna Jackson

 Jaye Jacobs plays ward sister Donna Jackson.
 Since her first appearance in Holby City in the series six episode "Baptism of Fire", Donna has become more serious about her work, despite her "chaotic" personal life.
 Jacobs was cast in the role of Donna alongside fellow series six newcomer Kelly Adams, as midwife Mickie Hendrie.
 The pair's arrival in the show was heavily publicized, and subject of a documentary entitled "Making It at Holby", chronicling their casting process.
-The two characters embarked on a brief lesbian liaison, however caused the BBC to ban its actresses from appearing in raunchy photo-shoots, after being photographed cuddling and kissing while dressed in nurse's uniforms for various 'lads mags'.
+The two characters embarked on a brief lesbian liaison; however, this caused the BBC to ban its actresses from appearing in raunchy photo-shoots, after being photographed cuddling and kissing while dressed in nurse's uniforms for various 'lads mags'.
 The character departed in the series thirteen episode "What You Mean By Home", following Jacobs' decision to pursue new projects.
 The character's reintroduction was announced on 10 February 2017, with her return scheduled for Spring 2017.
 On her return, Jacobs said, "Donna and I have unfinished business.
 She's flirty, brash and ballsy.
 I've missed her!"

 Nick Jordan

 Michael French plays Nick Jordan, who appears from the first episode of Holby City as a registrar on the show's cardiothoracic ward.
 He later returns as a general surgical consultant, before transferring to sister show Casualty to run the Emergency Department.
 Following Nick's 2006 departure from Holby City, the series' official website described him as: "decisive, confident, charismatic and passionate.
 He was constantly striving for the top and wanted to emulate Meyer."
 During his time on Holby City, Nick has several romantic interests, including ex-wife and ward sister Karen Newburn, theatre sister Ellie Sharpe, SHO Kirstie Collins, and registrars Diane Lloyd and Jac Naylor.
 The series homepage assesses that: "He had tremendous pulling power with women, but commitment was not his strong point."
 Michael French, discussing his character shortly after the show's 1999 conception, asserted that: "Like most blokes, he sometimes treats women as playthings – if they're willing.
 A little bit of hanky panky is part of the human condition, after all!"
 Of his decision to transfer to Casualty, French explained: "The BBC came up with the idea [...]
 At first, I wasn't sure about him moving away from heart surgery, but we soon thrashed some ideas around and I realised it would work.
 It's certainly great to play Nick again and I'm having a fantastic time on the show."
 French was nominated for the "'Most Popular Actor" award in the 2006 National Television Awards for his portrayal of Nick.
-Both The Guardian and the Sunday Mirror have likened the character to George Clooney's ER character Doug Ross - "the one everyone fancies", but while Andrew Billen for the New Statesman agrees that Nick is "good-looking", he suggests French's playing another "love rat" character after his EastEnders role as David Wicks to be typecasting.
+Both The Guardian and the Sunday Mirror have likened the character to George Clooney's ER character Doug Ross – "the one everyone fancies", but while Andrew Billen for the New Statesman agrees that Nick is "good-looking", he suggests French's playing another "love rat" character after his EastEnders role as David Wicks to be typecasting.